-During the years ended December 31, 2020 and 2019, there were \$0.3 million and \$0.4 million of local, national and digital revenue recognized that were included in the unearned revenue balances at the beginning of each period, respectively.
-During the years ended December 31, 2020 and 2019, there were \$0.3 million and \$0.1 million of special events revenue recognized that were included in the unearned balances at the beginning of each period, respectively.
-During years ended December 31, 2020 and 2019, there were \$0.3 million and \$0.5 million of barter revenue that were included in the unearned revenue balances at the beginning of each period, respectively.
-Network and other revenue recognized during the years ended December 31, 2020 and 2019, that were included in unearned revenue balances at the beginning of each period were not significant.
-At December 31, 2020 there was \$1.3 million of variable consideration in the form of agency based volume discounts accrued as contract liabilities within accrued expenses as compared to \$2.0 million at December 31, 2019.
-Variable consideration in the form of agency based volume discounts of \$1.3 million and \$2.0 million were recognized and recorded as contract liabilities within accrued expenses during the years ended December 31, 2020 and 2019, respectively.
+During the years ended December 31, 2021 and 2020, there were \$0.5 million and \$0.3 million of local, national, digital and network revenue recognized that were included in the unearned revenue balances at the beginning of each period, respectively.
+During the years ended December 31, 2021 and 2020, there were \$0.3 million of special events revenue recognized that were included in the unearned balances at the beginning of each period, respectively.
+During years ended December 31, 2021 and 2020, there were \$0.1 million and \$0.3 million of barter revenue that were included in the unearned revenue balances at the beginning of each period, respectively.
+During years ended December 31, 2021 and 2020, there were \$0.1 million and \$0.3 million of barter revenue that were included in the unearned revenue balances at the beginning of each period, respectively.
+Other revenue recognized during the years ended December 31, 2021 and 2020, that were included in unearned revenue balances at the beginning of each period were not significant.
+At December 31, 2021 there was \$1.4 million of variable consideration in the form of agency based volume discounts accrued as contract liabilities within accrued expenses as compared to \$1.3 million at December 31, 2020.
+Variable consideration in the form of agency based volume discounts of \$1.4 million and \$1.3 million were recognized and recorded as contract liabilities within accrued expenses during the years ended December 31, 2021 and 2020, respectively.